Newgate Prison where many of the most notorious convicts of all time were publicly hung. It was built in 1188, alongside the Roman London wall.

 A seat at one of the windows overlooking the gallows could cost up to £10.
 Public executions were abolished in 1868 and until 1901 prisoners were hanged inside Newgate.

-The Old bailey now occupies the old site of Newgate Prison
+The Old Bailey now occupies the old site of Newgate Prison